 Shravan Pradosh Vrat date

-As Sawan Som Pradosh Vrat falls on Monday, August 28, 2023, this year.
-This day becomes very important for fasting and performing Puja rituals to get blessings from Lord Shiva.
+Som Pradosh Vrat falls on Monday, June 23, 2025.
+This day becomes important for fasting and performing Puja rituals to get blessings from Lord Shiva.

 Sawan Shanivar/ Shravan Shanivar date

-Sawan Shanivar will be on August 26, 2023.
-This day is very important as this is the last Shanivar of Sawan Maas.
+The last Sawan Shanivar will be on August 09, 2025, and this day is important in Sawan Maas.

-Generally in the northern and eastern regions where people follow Purnimanta Lunar Calendar, observe Sawan Shanivar Vrat.
+Generally, in the northern and eastern regions where people follow the Purnimanta Lunar Calendar, they also observe Sawan Shanivar Vrat.

 Note: Devotees should do both Shiva Puja and Parana (finish the fast) within the Chaturdashi Tithi.